KevinGutowski/Sketch-Updates/README.md

-A place to document updates to the Sketch App and API.
+A place to document updates to the Sketch API with an emphasis on providing examples for how to use new parts of the API.